New Approach

 2009 - 2013

 Purchased assets from distressed sellers at discounted values.
+Also invested preferred equity during a liquidity crunch to produce superior risk-adjusted returns.

 Value-Add